XpiritBV/BuildingModernWebApplicationsWorkshop/docs/Lab9-DockerizingNETCore.md

 Observe the changes that Visual Studio 2019 makes to your solution.

-First of all, the Web API project has a new file named `Dockerfile`, that uses stages to build your application.
-Take a look at the file in your Web API project:
+First of all, the Web API project has a new file named `Dockerfile`, that uses stages to build your application (multi-stage Dockerfile).
+Take a look at the `Dockerfile` in your Web API project:

 ```docker
 FROM mcr.microsoft.com/dotnet/core/aspnet:3.0-buster-slim AS base
 WORKDIR /app